 The school will not accept or make any deliveries (flowers, balloons, etc.) to students during the school day.
+NO outside food deliveries will be accepted (Door Dash, Uber Eats, etc.).

 Daily Announcements

 Announcements are published on the FHS webpage, and presented each morning.
 Please pay attention to the daily announcements for important school related information.